Some simple actions you can take at home to help save money, reduce emissions, and reduce your exposure to future climate risks.

 Reduce your carbon footprint—for example, choose a car based on its fuel efficiency, use public transport, walk or ride where possible, wash clothes in cold water, buy green energy and select energy efficient appliances.
 Brisbane City Council has useful resources that are relevant for other local governments.

-Find out what your carbon footprint is using Low Carbon Living—Reducing Australia’s carbon footprint.
+Find out what your household carbon footprint is by using the carbon footprint calculator.

 - Get Ready Queensland provides tools and resources to help you prepare for storm season.